StephanieStralina/StephanieStralina/README.md

 As a Junior Software Engineer with a background in full stack development, entrepreneurship, and content creation - I thrive when I’m synthesizing complex information and transforming it into intuitive, user-friendly solutions.
 My unique mix of technical skills, teaching experience, and business mindset makes me a dynamic problem-solver ready to contribute.

 I also about Dungeons & Dragons a lot.
 Like - a LOT.
-[You can watch me do that here](https://www.youtube.com/@StephaniePlaysGames)

 ---